 GST stands for Goods and Services Tax.
 Following are the various types of GST.

 - SGST –State GST

 - IGST –Integrated GST

-Finance Minister Arun Jaitley said that the government wanted to keep the GST rates close to the original rates.
+At the time of GST implementation former Finance Minister, the late Mr. Arun Jaitley said that the government wanted to keep the GST rates close to the original rates.
 But there were differences in case of some items because of the changes in the economy as well as customer preferences.
 Some commodities were kept in the high tax bracket (18-28%) but on scrutinizing the list, they found that these commodities should be considered as necessities and not luxuries.
-This is why the GST rates were revised for commodities such as notebooks, exercise books, spectacles and lenses and some other items.
+This is why the GST rates were revised for commodities such as notebooks, exercise books,

 |12%||This includes computers and processed food|

 |18%||Hair oil, toothpaste and soaps, capital goods and industrial